-19. Related party transactions
+21. Related party transactions

 BEIS publishes a consolidated Annual Report and Accounts for the core department each year.
 The OGA is classified within the BEIS consolidation boundary; therefore, any transaction that the company carries out within the group is considered a related party transaction.
-During the period, the company received grant in aid of £1.7m (31 March 2018: £2.5m) and a capital loan of £169k (31 March 2018: £500k) from BEIS.
-The company received funding from HM Treasury of £4.745m (31 March 2018: nil) to survey under-explored areas of the UK Continental Shelf to find potential new deposits.
-The company also received funding of £350k (31 March 2018: nil) from Innovate UK for the Regulators' Pioneer Fund which is a project to realise cross-sector integration on the UK Continental Shelf to support the UK's energy transition.
+During the period, the company received grant in aid of £1.83m (2018-19: £1.7m) and a capital loan of £170k (2018-19: £169k) from BEIS.
+In the year 2018-19, the company received funding from HM Treasury of £4.745m to survey under-explored areas of the UK Continental Shelf to find potential new deposits, no such funding was received in 2019-20.
+The company also received funding of £573k (2018-19: £350k) from Innovate UK for the Regulators' Pioneer Fund which is a project to realise cross-sector integration on the UK Continental Shelf to support the UK's energy transition.

-At the balance sheet date, the company has a net balance of £289k, included in trade and other receivables (£368k) and trade and other payables (£79k), which is due from BEIS (31 March 2018: net balance of £279k).
-The company has a capital loan of £1,590k (31 March 2018: £1,935k) included in trade and other payables which is due to BEIS and will be repaid through the annual depreciation which is funded by the levy.
+At the balance sheet date, the company has a balance of £39k included in trade and other receivables, which is due from BEIS (2018-19: net balance of £289k).
+The company has a capital loan of £1,205k (2018-19: £1,591k) included in trade and other payables which is due to BEIS and will be repaid through the annual depreciation which is funded by the levy.

-No board members, key managers or other related parties have undertaken any material transactions with the company during the period.
+No board members, key managers or other related parties have undertaken any material transactions with the company during the year.
 There are no conflicts of interest to report.